-Mindfulness based coaching will help you to manage stress, address conflict positively and will help you manage change – an ever increasing aspect of every life.
-In addition, mindfulness based coaching improves your ability to work with others – whether you are working in teams in your professional life or with friends and family in your private time.
+Mindfulness helps you to manage stress, address conflict positively and will help you manage change – an ever increasing aspect of every life.
+In addition, mindfulness improves your ability to work with others – whether you are working in teams in your professional life or with friends and family in your private time.
 It will enhance your natural creativity and put you back in contact with your real emotions.
-Mindfulness based coaching improves leaderships skills and is the basis of communication.
+Mindfulness improves leaderships skills and is the basis of communication.
 In short, there is not a single area of life that does not benefit from mindfulness.

 Why are emotions so important?
 Do we 'need' emotions at work, too?